visgl/loaders.gl/docs/README.md

 **Modern JavaScript** - loaders.gl is written in standard ES2018 and the API emphasizes modern, portable JavaScript constructs, e.g. async iterators instead of streams, `ArrayBuffer` instead of `Buffer`, etc.

 **Binary Data Optimized** - loaders.gl is optimized for use with WebGL frameworks (e.g. by returning typed arrays whenever possible).
 However, there are no any actual WebGL dependencies and loaders can be used without restrictions in non-WebGL applications.

+**Multi-Asset Loading** - Some formats like glTF, or mipmapped cube textures, can required dozens of separate loads to resolve all linked assets (external buffers, images etc).
+Tracking all the resulting async loads can cause complications for applications.
+By default, loaders.gl loads all linked assets before resolving a returned `Promise`.

 ## Licenses, Credits and Attributions